The next evolution

 To put that in research terms, it’s like evolution has spent millions of years running a global cancer prevention trial.
 Now, finally, we have the tools to read the results.

-The answers inside
+The answers within

 Then again, not everyone needs extra support.